 Drawbacks and Limitations of Cow Manure

-Manure can harbour pathogens such as E. coli, Salmonella, and parasites, contaminating crops, water sources, and the environment, leading to health hazards for humans and animals.
+Manure can harbour pathogens such as E. coli, Salmonella, and parasites, contaminating crops, water sources, and the environment, which can lead to health hazards for both humans and animals.
 Improper handling and management of cow manure can pose significant health risks.

 These risks are exceptionally high when manure is not adequately disposed of, composted, or managed.